Kenta11/Ultra_Sonic_Sensor/readme.md

 ##Measure.v
 This module controls Parallax PING)) Ultrasonic Distance Sensor.

-* Sending and recieving a pulse.
+* Sending and receive a pulse.
 * Measuring the time while the pulse is coming back.
 * Output the clock of above time.